Science & Technology SIG

 - Brian Tillotson (Boeing): Dark Energy (September 2008)

-- Jon Neher (Clinical Professor of Family Medicine (University of Washington)): Medical Aspects of Salt and Water Metabolism (October 2008)
+- Jon Neher (Clinical Professor of Family Medicine at UW): Medical Aspects of Salt and Water Metabolism (October 2008)

 - Rhonda Kaetzel (Exponent): Toxicology Principles and Applications (August 2009)

 - Marcia Baker (UW): Why is Climate Sensitivity So Unpredictable?
 (January 2010)

 - Kevin Siedentopf (Boeing): The Science and Craft of Beer (March 2010)